unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 ## Current State

 The five-file companion runs with the Python standard library.
-Its complete acceptance runner exits zero, all four regression tests pass, and all Python files compile.
+Its complete acceptance runner exits zero, all five regression tests pass, and all Python files compile.
 The generated media and transcript are temporary, synthetic, and removed during cleanup.
 No model, GPU, credential, remote provider, real voice, or private path is used.

 ## Next Work